SQL Server Interview Questions and Answers

 - The primary key column does not accept any null values whereas a unique key column accepts one null value.

-- Both Primary key and unique key enforce uniqueness of the column on which they are defined.
-But By default, the primary key creates a unique clustered index on the column whereas unique key creates a unique non clustered index.
+- Both Primary key and unique key enforce the uniqueness of the column on which they are defined.
+But By default, the primary key creates a unique clustered index on the column whereas a unique key creates a unique non clustered index.

 How can we copy the data from one table to another?